mcsee/Software-Design-Articles/Articles/Productivity/10 More Simple Tips to Boost Your Productivity x2/readme.md

 # 19. Focus 👁️
 - If the product is free, **you** are the product
 - Attention is *your* asset
-- When you use a website, application, or software and try to do A, you will see many alerts, banners, messages, and click baits prompting you to do B/C/D, etc.
+- When you use a website, application, or software and try to do A, you'll see many alerts, banners, messages, and click baits prompting you to do B/C/D, etc.
 - Be like Ulysses, don't listen to Mermaids!

 # 20. Disable notification questions 🔕